csvalpha/sofia/README.md

 ### With Docker
 *Note that on Windows `docker compose` in each command needs to be replaced with `docker-compose`*

-1. Copy `.env.example` to `.env` and edit the values where necessary
+1. Copy `.env.example` to `.env` and edit the values where necessary.
 1. Build the project using `docker compose -f docker-compose.development.yml build --build-arg RAILS_ENV=development --build-arg NODE_ENV=development`.
 This will install the dependencies and set up the image.
 If dependencies are updated/added, you need to run this command again.
 1. Create databases and tables and run seeds with `bundle exec rails db:setup` (see tip on how to run commands in the container).